James Alston Paxton

 He started the 2017 season red hot as he did not give up a run in his first three starts, totaling 21 innings.
 He was 2-0 over the streak.
 It was the longest scoreless streak to start a season in team history, and he was only the 10th pitcher ever to start a year with three scoreless starts of 6 or more innings each.
 In the third of these starts on April 15th against the Rangers, he walked the first batter he faced, Carlos Gomez, then after he was erased on a double play, did not allow another baserunner until he gave up a double to Joey Gallo in the 6th, one of only two hits against him that night in 8 innings, during which he piled up 9 strikeouts.
 His scoreless streak eventually reached 23 innings before being snapped by the Oakland A's on April 20th.
 In July, he became the first pitcher in Mariners history to notch six wins in a single month when he went 6-0, 1.37; he was also named the American League Pitcher of the Month.
 But injuries struck again a few days later, as he suffered a pectoral strain and had to return to the disabled list on August 11th.
 He finished the season at 12-5, 2.98 in 24 starts, pitching 136 innings.

 On May 2, 2018, he recorded 16 strikeouts in 7 innings in a start against the Oakland Athletics.
 It was the most strikeouts recorded by a pitcher at that point of the the major league season, but he was removed with a 2-0 lead, after throwing only 105 pitches and the bullpen was unable to preserve the lead as Seattle lost the game, 3-2.
 In his very next start, on May 9th, he got some redemption, as he no-hit the Toronto Blue Jays in Rogers Centre, throwing only 99 pitches in the process and reaching 100 mph on the radar gun in the 9th inning.
 He became only the second Canadian to throw a no-hitter in major league history, after Dick Fowler, and the first to do so on Canadian soil.
 It was the sixth no-hitter in M's history, but the first one spun on the road.
 The game itself lasted a mere 2 hours and 19 minutes as Seattle won, 5-0.
+He added some more canadiana on July 1st - Canada Day - when he allowed just 2 hits over 8 scoreless innings, striking out 11 batters in the process, to defeat the Kansas City Royals, 1-0.
+That was also his bobblehead day, his figurine immortalizing an incident on April 5th, when a bald eagle, brought into the ballpark to mark the Minnesota Twins' home opener, mistook his right shoulder for a perch and majestically landed on him.
+This was of course highly appropriate for a pitcher nicknamed "Big Maple".

 - The Toronto Star, B.C. supplies arms, page S8, Tuesday, June 9, 2009